A Review of Jaleo at Disney Springs

 Now for the food.
 Over the course of our meal, we tried 14 different items at Jaleo.
 Most of our group did order from the Magical Dining menu.
 In addition, a few friends selected items from the regular Jaleo menu.
 (All of the items we tried are available on the regular menu as well.)

 It is important to note that the special Magical Dining menu isn’t offered until after 4:00 p.m.
-You’ll want to let the server know if you want that menu upon arrival.
+You should let the server know if you want that menu upon arrival.

-For our first course, we ended up with the Traditional pan con Tomate y queso Manchego.
-This dish is described as toasted slices of bread brushed with tomato and served with Manchego cheese.
+For our first course, we chose the Traditional pan con Tomate y queso Manchego.
+This dish consists of toasted slices of bread brushed with tomato and served with Manchego cheese.

 A few of us ordered the Croquetas de Pollo, described as traditional chicken fritters.
 These little bites were superb.
-When I try something new like I try to compare it to something I’ve had before.
+When I try something new, I try to compare it to something I’ve had before.
 Several things came to mind, but then I reconciled them as not truly being comparable.

-They were hot and creamy, chicken was involved, and melted cheese.
-Those items may sound like a chicken casserole.
-However, this was so much better and unique.
+They were hot and creamy, filled with chicken and melted cheese.
+Those items may sound like a chicken casserole, but this was so much better.

 This course provided two other selections that we tried.
 Our next one was this Ensalada Verde.
 On the menu, it’s described as mixed greens with cherry tomatoes, onions, and olives with a sherry dressing.